BooeySays/DX2Googler/README.md

   1. After cloning this repo, navigate into the directory and execute the install.sh script<br>
     1a. <b>DX2Googler</b> requires that the terminal be set up with <b>DX2Setup</b> <i>(A script I made that will set up a system to make it easier to install and uninstall add-ons, keeping it totally separate)</i>, so it will search to see if <b>DX2Setup</b> is installed.
 If not, it will prompt to install it.

+<b>CONFIGURATION:</b><br>
+  1. After install, you can change the theme (the Google search screen) by running the command, `dx2googler-theme` from anywhere in the terminal.
 `DX2Googler` isn't affiliated to Google in any way.

 For more information about `googler` (including all of its functions, arguments, etc), check out its README.md at https://github.com/jarun/googler